 Today, we have an interesting piece of hardware with us for review: Zion Xtreme Series memory module.
 Zion is an Indian brand of memory who usually caters to the OEM market with close association to PC manufacturers such as HCL, HP etc.

-Starting form 2015, they have decided to enter into the “gaming” market with their Xtreme series of memory.
-The module we have received for review is quite interesting in one way or another so lets see what Zion has in store for us.
+Starting from 2015, they have decided to enter into the “gaming” market with their Xtreme series of memory.
+The module we have received for review is quite interesting in one way or another so let’s see what Zion has in store for us.